a-chris/sicrez/README.md

 # 🤫 Sicrez

 Sicrez is the single entry point of access for your Rails Credentials, Settings (from the Config gem) and ENV variables.
-It's just a small wrapper class so that you can store app secrets/settings wherever you prefer without the headache to figure out where they come from.
+It's just a small wrapper class so that you can store app secrets and settings wherever you prefer without the headache to figure out where they come from.

 ## Usage